Coronavirus (COVID-19): Rules for Nursing Homes

 What are the rules around any permitted visits?

-Visits must take place in the resident's room or a specially designated, "clean" room.
+Visits must take place in the resident's room, a specially designated, "clean" room, or a designated outdoor area.
 This does not apply to end-of-life situations.

 Visitors must follow precautionary measures.
 These include, but are not limited to, wearing personal protective equipment such as facemasks and social distancing.